TVT22-16/MovieSite/README.md

 ## Notes
 To setup for dev:
-    "npm install" on client and server directory "Setup your .env file in the server directory"
+    "npm install" on client and server directory

+    Setup your .env file in the server directory

     "npm run test" to start backend tests